Accessibility Checklist: Links

 The link text clearly states the destination or purpose.
 Avoid vague phrases like "Click here" or "Read more."

-Screen readers allow people to navigate by links alone, so they should be meaningful without surrounding content.
+Screen readers allow people to navigate by links alone, so links should be meaningful without surrounding content.
 Instead of "Learn more," use "Learn more about our pricing plans."

 Screen readers will read the entire URL, which can be confusing.
 Instead, use descriptive words as the link text.